 Get to Know Us

 - Join Us at Mass.
 Our engaging weekend liturgies are known for beautiful music and talented homilists.
 Attending Mass is one of the best ways to get a feel for our parish.

 - Talk to Us.
 Contact us by phone or email.
 Or drop in during regular parish office hours.

 - Meet Us.
-We offer frequent opportunities to socialize outside of Mass, including the coffee hour held monthly after the 9:30 am Sunday Mass.
+We offer frequent opportunities to grow in faith, serve, and socialize outside of Mass, including young adult gatherings, Bible study, and coffee sales.
 Apostles’ Café, with music and refreshments, is held periodically after the 7 pm Sunday Mass.
-Throughout the year we also hold welcome dinners for new members in our family of four parishes.
 But this is just a sample of the events held each month.

 How to Join Us